d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

 $$ \min - y \log D(\mathbf x) - (1-y)\log(1-D(\mathbf x)),$$

-For the generator, it first draws some parameter $\mathbf z\in\mathbb R^d$ from a source of randomness, e.g. a normal distribution $\mathbf z\sim\mathcal(0,1)$.
+For the generator, it first draws some parameter $\mathbf z\in\mathbb R^d$ from a source of randomness, e.g. a normal distribution $\mathbf z\sim\mathcal{N}(0,1)$.
 We often call $\mathbf z$ the latent variable.
 It then applies a function to generate $\mathbf x'=G(\mathbf z)$.
 The goal of the generator is to fool the discriminator to classify $\mathbf x'$ as true data.
 In other words, we update the parameters of the generator to maximize the cross entropy loss when $y=0$, i.e.

 $$ \max - \log(1-D(\mathbf x')).$$

-If the discriminator does a perfect job, then $D(\mathbf x')\approx 1$ so the above loss near 0, which results the gradients are too small to make a good progress for the discriminator.
+If the discriminator does an almost perfect job, then $D(\mathbf x')\approx 1$ so the above loss is near 0, which results in gradients which are too small to make a good progress for the discriminator.
 So commonly we minimize the following loss

 $$ \max \log(D(\mathbf x')), $$